Bansberia

-The part of both Police Stations governed by Chandannagar Police Commissionerate.
-Very good and innocent people live here so, The criminal reports are very few in this city.
-It is the "Peaceful City" of Hooghly District.

 History

 Bansberia was one of the main city of ancient Saptagram.

 Zafar Khan Ghazi Mosque and Dargah situated at Tribeni in Hooghly district, West Bengal, India, are considered to be among the earliest surviving Muslim monuments in Bengal.
 According to an inscription, the mosque is dated 698 AH (1298 AD).
 Tribeni (junction of three rivers viz, the Ganges, the Yamuna, and the Sarasvati - hence the name) was an ancient holy place of the Hindus.
 The Muslims conquered it during the early phase of their conquest of Bengal.

 The mosque is an oblong structure measuring 23.38 by 10.53 m externally.
 It is the earliest surviving example of the brick-and-stone style introduced by the Muslims in Bengal in place of the traditional Hindu style of laying rectangular cut stones one upon another without mortar.
 The stones used in the mosque were originally materials from temples, as evidenced by figures of Hindu deities carved on some pieces.
 The original structure has suffered reconstruction a number of times.

-There are five arched entrances in the east wall.
-The arches are supported by stumpy hexagonal stone piers.
-The mosque represents the multi-domed oblong type developed by the Muslims in Bengal in which the number of domes on the roof equals the number of entrances in the east wall multiplied by those on either sides.
-The north and south walls have two doors each.
-There are thus ten domes roofing the mosque.
-The interior of the structure is broken into two longitudinal aisles and five short bays by means of stone pillars, creating ten equal compartments.
-The brick-built domes rest on stone pillars and pointed arches with brick pendentives at the corners.